guangfuhao/SOCDP/README.md

 # CpmCode

-This is the code of our method for paper **Exploring Role Division in Neural Network Structures**.
+This is the code of our method for paper **Self-organized Context Dependent Processing in Neural Networks**.

 ## Training